SvenMichaelKlose/tunix/src/bin/lisp/README.md

   mark-and-sweep garbage collection.[^gc]
 * Elegant and embeddable I/O interface.[^io]
 * Supplementary compressed stack.[^stack]
-* Sweet syntactial sugar.[^sugar]
+* Syntactical sugar.[^sugar]

 [^gc]: Planned to be made interruptible to some degree.
-[^io]: Instead of providing a file number for each I/O operation an input and/or output channel must be selected beforehand, bridging the gap between plain standard I/O and multi-stream handling without making the API more complex from the start.
-Allows TUNIX Lisp to run in extremely limited environments.
+[^io]: Instead of providing a file number for each I/O operation an input and/or output channel must be selected beforehand, bridging the gap between plain standard I/O and multi-stream handling without making the API more complex from the start,  allowing the program to operate in maximally constrained environments.
-[^stack]: Synchronized with the garbage-collected object stack it holds byte tags instead of larger return addresses and other temporary, raw data.
-Also to support architectures with limited CPU stack such as MOS-6502 CPUs.
-This feature is deeply ingrained in the interpreter's design.
+[^stack]: It holds byte-sized tags instead of larger return addresses.
+Also to support architectures with limited CPU stacks, like those with MOS-6502 CPUs.
 [^sugar]: Dot-notation of the tre compiler and top-level quasi-quoting will be supported.
-Dot-notation uses x. for (car x), .x for (cdr x) and x.y for (slot-value x 'y).
+Dot-notation uses "x." for "(car x)", ".x" for "(cdr x)" and "x.y" for "(slot-value x 'y)".
 For now there are short forms of quotes.

 See ROADMAP and TODO files for details on the status of this project.